fullmoonemptysun/calculator/README.md

-# calculator
+# Calculator
-A calculator app
+A calculator app with basic Mathematical operation capabilities